APLMOOC/APLMOOC/docs/course/ch0/part1.md

 ---

-One December, I was doing the [Advent of Code](https://adventofcode.com/) (AoC) challenges.
-These are fun, small programming projects that are given to you in the form of a Christmas advent calendar.
+One December, I participated in the [Advent of Code](https://adventofcode.com/).
+Like a traditional advent calendar, every day had something new, but instead of a small treat they were small programming projects.
+Fun!

-There are 2 challenges per day, for a grand total of 50 throughout December.
+There were two Christmas-themed challenges per day, leading to a grand total of fifty by the end of December.

-Throughout the month, text like this was posted on forums:
+Throughout the month, so-called solutions like these were posted.

 ```apl
 east  ← ⊢{(⍺+¯1⌽⍵)-⍵}     0∘<∧0=1∘⌽   ⍝ (1)!